 Neck and upper back tightness

 There is evidence that mobilization and manipulation of the cervical (neck) and thoracic (upper back) spines can reduce the intensity and frequency of headaches.
-This is true for cervicogenic headaches, migraine headaches, tension headaches, and post-traumatic headaches.
+The upper two cervical segments have the strongest relationship with headache onset.
+This is true for cervicogenic headaches, migraine, tension, and post-traumatic headaches.
+Mobilization of these upper two segments can be a game changer for people suffering from headaches.
 There are also specific exercises that address spinal tightness that have been shown to improve headaches.

 Weakness of the neck and upper back muscles